-Dr. Jamie Shapiro is an Assistant Professor in Sport and Performance Psychology in the Graduate School of Professional Psychology.
+Dr. Jamie Shapiro is an Associate Professor and the Assistant Director of the Master's in Sport and Performance Psychology program in the Graduate School of Professional Psychology at the University of Denver.
 She earned a Ph.D. in Sport and Exercise Psychology from West Virginia University (2009), an M.A. in Community Counseling from WVU (2008), and an M.S. in Athletic Counseling from Springfield College (2005).
 She earned a B.S. in Psychology from Brown University, where she was on the gymnastics team for 4 years (Go Bruno!).
-Dr. Shapiro is a Certified Consultant of the Association of Applied Sport Psychology (CC-AASP), listed on the United States Olympic Committee's Sport Psychology Registry, and a National Certified Counselor (NCC) by the National Board of Certified Counselors.
-She is also a Professional Member of USA Gymnastics.
+Dr. Shapiro is a Certified Mental Performance Consultant (CMPC), listed on the United States Olympic Committee's Sport Psychology Registry, and a National Certified Counselor (NCC) by the National Board of Certified Counselors.
+She was a Professional Member of USA Gymnastics from 2003-2013.

 A former competitive gymnast, Dr. Shapiro still likes to do handstands in cool places all over the world.
 She is originally from NJ, and now that she lives in CO, she is attempting to improve her skiing abilities!